Documentation Index

 Backpressure

-Sinks apply backpressure to the pipeline:- If a sink can’t keep up, the entire pipeline slows down
+Sinks apply backpressure to the pipeline:- If any sink can’t keep up, the entire pipeline slows down

 - Prevents data loss and memory overflow